jackie1031/WalkLive/README.md

 - run 'java -jar target/OOSE-group14-1.0-SNAPSHOT.jar'

 * assume maven is already installed on the computer.If not, please set up maven following this tutorial: https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html
+* when running tests, please ensure that your internet connection is stable.
+Unstable internet will cause failure to establish instances in our database, and thereby failing the tests.
 * our app is currently using a clearDB database with $9.99 plan.
 It only allows a maximum of 15 connections and 18000 requires per hour.
 Running tests repeatedly may used up the maximum amount of queries allowed per hour.